India's population will (probably) overtake China's in 2028.

 According to UN estimates, India will become the most populous country in the world in just 14 years' time, when it will have about 1.45 billion inhabitants.

-For many in India, becoming the most populous country will be an achievement, marking the country's progress in its rivalry with China.
+most populous country will be an achievement, marking the country's

-2. India dahulunya adalah Sebuah Pulau
+counter-productive mass sterilisation campaign during the 1970s.2.
+India dahulunya adalah Sebuah Pulau

 India was once a continent.
 More than 100 million years ago, when dinosaurs roamed the earth, most of what is now India was an island.